hari2309s/emissions-ui/README.md

-UI for the emissions data from the European Space Agency’s Sentinel-5P earth observation satellite built with Next.js, React, TypeScript.
+UI for the emissions data from the European Space Agency’s Sentinel-5P earth observation satellite built with Next.js, React, and TypeScript.

 ## Getting Started